 In recent years, the impact of Fremantle productions on the Australian cultural psyche is undeniably impressive, with the company remaining one of the market leaders in the Australian entertainment scene with shows including the iconic Australian Idol, the launch of MasterChef, The Biggest Loser and So You Think You Can Dance in Australia, Celebrity Apprentice, Project Runway, as well as the aforementioned titles.

-Globally, Fremantle is one the largest and most successful creators, producers and distributors of scripted and unscripted content in the world.
+Globally, Fremantle is one of the largest and most successful creators, producers and distributors of scripted and unscripted content in the world.
 A global entertainment powerhouse, Fremantle has an outstanding international network of production teams, companies and labels in over 30 countries.
-We produce in excess of 12,000 hours of original programming, roll out more than 60 formats and air 450 programmes a year worldwide.
+We produce in excess of 12,000 hours of original programming, roll out more than 70 formats and air 400 programmes a year worldwide.
 The group distributes over 20,000 hours of content in more than 200 territories.
-We are also a world leader in digital and branded entertainment, with more than 300 million subscribers across 1,400 social channels and over 100 billion views across all platforms.
-Fremantle is part of RTL Group, a global leader across broadcast, content and digital, itself a division of the international media giant Bertelsmann.
+We are also a world leader in digital and branded entertainment, with more than 370 million subscribers across 1,500 social channels and over 100 billion views across all platforms.

 Also operating in Australia and based in the Sydney office is Fremantle International.
 Fremantle International is the global distribution division of Fremantle.
 The division is responsible for global sales across linear television, SOVD, digital and home entertainment platforms of finished content and format sales in non-production territories, as well as the acquisition and development of new programmes for the international market.
 In addition to the world-class FremantleMedia production families around the globe, Fremantle International works with the highest calibre creative talent, producers, channels, licensees and studios to create, finance and distribute the best content in the business.